Resources

 - You must provide proof of registration and final grades for the courses.

-Please submit the Concurrent Enrollment Form to us prior to the start of the term.
+Please submit the Concurrent Enrollment Form to the International Office advisor prior to the start of the term.

 We may authorize a reduced course load for one of the following reasons: